Gregory Bateson: Double bind theory of schizophrenia

-The strange behaviour and speech of schizophrenics was explained by Bateson et al. as an expression of this paradoxical situation, and were seen in fact as an adaptive response, which should be valued as a cathartic and transformative experience.
+The strange behaviour and speech of schizophrenics were explained by Bateson et al. as an expression of this paradoxical situation, and were seen in fact as an adaptive response, which should be valued as a cathartic and transformative experience.

 The double bind was originally presented (probably mainly under the influence of Bateson's psychiatric co-workers) as an explanation of part of the etiology of schizophrenia.
-Currently, it is considered to be more important as an example of Bateson's approach to the complexities of communication which is what he understood it to be.
+Currently, it is considered to be more important as an example of Bateson's approach to the complexities of communication, which is what he understood it to be.

 The role of somatic change in evolution

 Bateson writes about how the actual physical changes in the body occur within evolutionary processes.
 He describes this through the introduction of the concept of "economics of flexibility".
 In his conclusion he makes seven statements or theoretical positions which may be supported by his ideology.

-The first is the idea that although environmental stresses have theoretically been believed to guide or dictate the changes in the soma (physical body), the introduction of new stresses do not automatically result in the physical changes necessary for survival as suggested by original evolutionary theory.
-In fact the introduction of these stresses can greatly weaken the organism.
+The first is the idea that although environmental stresses have theoretically been believed to guide or dictate the changes in the soma (physical body), the introduction of new stresses does not automatically result in the physical changes necessary for survival as suggested by original evolutionary theory.
+In fact, the introduction of these stresses can greatly weaken the organism.
 An example that he gives is the sheltering of a sick person from the weather or the fact that someone who works in an office would have a hard time working as a rock climber and vice versa.
-The second position states that though "the economics of flexibility has a logical structure-each successive demand upon flexibility fractioning the set of available possibilities".
+The second position states that "the economics of flexibility has a logical structure-each successive demand upon flexibility fractioning the set of available possibilities".
 This means that theoretically speaking each demand or variable creates a new set of possibilities.
 Bateson's third conclusion is "that the genotypic change commonly makes demand upon the adjustive ability of the soma".
 This, he states, is the commonly held belief among biologists although there is no evidence to support the claim.
-Added demands are made on the soma by sequential genotypic modifications is the fourth position.
+Added demands are made on the soma by sequential genotypic modifications in the fourth position.
 Through this he suggests the following three expectations: